-Using actual payor coverage policy samples for pain treatment, we’ll show you how to incorporate payor policy guidance into your daily practice.
-You’ll learn how to dissect the clinical criteria and diagnosis codes used in payor policies to create the must-have documentation to justify coverage.
+Using examples of payor coverage policy samples for pain treatment, we will show you how to incorporate payor policy guidance into your daily practice.
+You will learn how to dissect the clinical criteria to create the must-have documentation to justify coverage.

 You will get an overview of ICD-10-CM coding for pain management to support medical necessity for the services you provide and ensure you are reporting your diagnoses accurately.

-You’ll get an update on 2020 E/M services and review case studies to sharpen your documentation skills.
-Wondering about the significant 2021 changes to E/M documentation and coding?
-We’ll give you an overview of those, along with an implementation action plan.
+You’ll get an update on 2021 E/M services and review case studies to sharpen your documentation skills.
+Consultations, Emergency Department, and hospital E/M services will be reviewed.

 Power Up Your Interventional Pain Agenda

 - National Correct Coding Initiative (NCCI) Guidance

 - The global period and modifiers commonly used in pain management

 - Intro; Procedure Coding Principles; Imaging Guidance

 - Dry Needling; Acupuncture; Paraspinal Muscle; Platelet Rich Plasma

 - Joint, Bursa or Ganglion Cyst; SI Joint